Telling Tales FAQ

 What is the parking situation?

-We anticipate a large crowd so we have arranged FREE parking at the nearby Rockton World’s Fairgrounds located at 812 Old Hwy 8 in Rockton, Ontario.
+We anticipate a large crowd so we have arranged FREE parking at the nearby Rockton Fairgrounds located at 812 Old Hwy 8 in Rockton, Ontario.
 From there visitors will be shuttled to Westfield Heritage Village, a short five minute ride away.
 Shuttle service will run all day.
 We do encourage you to think green and carpool with other family members and friends.
-There will be no general visitor parking available at Westfield Heritage Village, however, parking for Special needs is available at Westfield Heritage Village.
+Or take advantage of our Courtesy Bus Service from Hamilton.
+There will be no general visitor parking available at Westfield Heritage Village, however, parking for special needs is available at Westfield Heritage Village.

 When do the buses stop running to Rockton for the general public?